maithili-k/lsg-pbs/source/pbs-jobs.rst

   Job ID                    Name             User            Time Use S Queue
   ------------------------- ---------------- --------------- -------- - -----
   6401.gb-ce-kun           wrapper.sh       maithilk        00:00:00 R medium

+  qstat -f 6401 # replace 6401 with your jobID

 13. Once the job is ready the status will be (or dont show this part and ask if anyone has a different output)
  .. code-block:: console